mediasuitenz/loopback-jsonapi-model-serializer/README.md

 ## Basic Usage

 Include the module as a dependency

 ```js
 const serialize = require('loopback-jsonapi-model-serializer')
 ```

 Use it to serialize a data payload

 ```js
 const serializedData = serialize(data, model)
 ```

-You will almost certainly want to override baseUrl so that the serializer can prepend urls as neeeded.
+You will almost certainly want to override `baseUrl` so that the serializer can prepend URLs as needed.

 ```
 const serializedData = serialize(data, model, {baseUrl: 'http://myapi.com/api/'})